 Handbrake

-Handbrake started as a video ripping software from DVDs to digital content.
-Now it evolved with many features to survive the competition.
+Handbrake started as video ripping software for converting DVDs to digital content.
+Now, it has evolved with many features to survive the competition.
 It’s capable of not just basic converting but much more.

-It gives the user plenty of options to customize the output in bitrate, sample rate, scaling, cropping, interlacing, etc. It can remove DRM and transcode the video to a Blu-ray disc.
-You’ll explore more once you get your hands on it.
+It gives the user plenty of options to customize the output in bitrate, sample rate, scaling, cropping, interlacing, etc. It can also remove DRM and transcode the video to a Blu-ray disc.
+Once you have it, you’ll explore more.

 4. MeGUI